-An integrated POS-accounting solution, such as QuickBooks Point of Sale Powered by Revel Systems, automatically syncs each day to update data—from summary sales to inventory—which virtually eliminates manual data entry and human error, not to mention it saves you some valuable time.
+An integrated POS-accounting solution, such as QuickBooks Point of Sale, automatically syncs each day to update data—from summary sales to inventory—which virtually eliminates manual data entry and human error, not to mention it saves you some valuable time.

 What Integration Means for Your Team